textadventures/quest/docs/guides/competition_entry.md

 1. Play the game through and correct any mistakes you can find.

-2. Back up the game, then copy the entire code into a word processor; check and correct spelling, paste back into Quest.
-Check it still plays okay.
-Do this with custom libraries too if they include text the player will see.

-3. Check:
+2. If using the desktop editor, open the game up in Notepad++ and use it to check the spelling (you will need to install a plug in).
+For the web editor, hopefully your browser has a spell checker, and you were checking the spelling as you typed.

+3. Some things you might want to check, depending on your game:

--   Every room and object has an alias (if required) and a description
+-   Every room and object has an alias and a description
 -   Everything mentioned in a description is actually implemented
 -   The appropriate display and inventory verbs are there, and inappropriate ones are absent

+4. Play the game, then try to save it.
+When Quest saves it does some extra error checking it does not do any other time, so this a quick test of your code.
+If it saved successful, you should now try to load the game.
+Loading will stress test you UI, so check that the game still looks the same, and the various parts of the UI still work.

-### Making Beta-Testing Easy
+### Beta-Testing

-A few simple steps will make testing easier for both you and the testers.

-1. Allow comments.

-Testing is easiest if the player can just type stuff into Quest, but you really do not want Quest to try to parse that as a command.
-Happily, Quest handles this for you.
-If the player starts a command with *, the text is ignored.

-2. Add "Boiler Plate" text
+When you are ready for beta-testing, publish your game as normal, but ensure it is "Unlisted".
+This is important as the rules of IfComp mean your game will be disqualified if it is released opening before the competition.
+An unlisted game will not appear on the Text Adventurers web site, but you will be able to give your tests a link to the game.

-Have a statement at the start of your game explaining that this is a beta version, what version it is and how testers can add comments.
+Have a statement at the start of your game explaining that this is a beta version, what version it is and how testers can send you comments.
+When you upload a new version, make sure you have changed the text.
+Hopefully your testers will tell you which version they were looking at.

-3. Update the version number

-The introductory text will tell you, the author, which version the player was using, but it is up to you to change the version number with each beta release.
-If you release updates during the competition, again remember to update the version (and beta-test each update!).
-If this is a beta release, include the word "beta" in the version.
-When someone tells you of an error, you need to know what version she was using.

-4. Load to the Quest web site

-You can have beta-versions on the Quest web site, but make sure you flag it as unlisted (if it gets listed you will not be allowed to enter it into a competition).
-Write a comment there that this is a beta-version.
-Having it on the web site allows people without Windows to test it, and means players do not need to download Quest.
-Most players will see it this way, so this is the version that has to be perfect.

-5. Transcripts

-Ask Alex to save transcripts of the game, and send them to you (there is a plan to make this automatic, and has been for some years).
-Alternatively, if your game never clears the screen, your testers can select all the text, and send you that.
+Obviously when you release, this text should be modified or deleted!

 ### Several Rounds, Many Testers